lapolinarweb/Storefront-Beta-Tester/readme.txt

 * Corrected issue using deprecated function get_theme_data() and replaced it with wp_get_theme().
 * Disabled the use of the upgrader_source_selection filter.
 * Improved fetching of Github data and detection of the latest version.
+* Removed plugin update method and fixed the response for returning the theme data.

 = 1.0.1 =
 * Corrected the zip url that is downloaded when a new release is made available.